A Sensorless, Inherently Compliant Anthropomorphic Musculoskeletal Hand Driven by Electrohydraulic Actuators: Experimental Setup and Results

 \subsubsection{Evaluation of Finger Motion Range}

-To evaluate the operating range of the thumb and index finger, we investigated the relationship between the applied voltage to the actuators and the corresponding variations in joint angles.
-AprilTags were attached to each joint to serve as position and posture references.
-We recorded the finger motions using a fixed camera at 30 fps while applying a 1~s voltage ramp signal to the actuators.
+To evaluate the operating range of the thumb and index finger, we measured joint angles relative to the applied voltage using AprilTags attached to each joint as position references.
+Finger motions were recorded at $30\,\text{fps}$ via a fixed camera during a $1\,\text{s}$ voltage ramp.

-The relationship between the applied voltage and the joint angles is shown in Fig.~\ref{fig:characterization}(b), with the corresponding finger postures illustrated in Fig.~\ref{fig:characterization}(a).
-As expected, the joint angles of both fingers increase as the applied voltage increases.
-Based on the actuator force-displacement characterization and the 1:2 pulley mechanism, the fingers should theoretically achieve a full range of motion.
-However, the experimental results reveal two distinct limitations in the practical actuation.
+Figure~\ref{fig:characterization}(b) shows the voltage-angle relationship, with corresponding postures illustrated in Fig.~\ref{fig:characterization}(a).
+Although both joint angles increase with voltage as expected, the fingers fail to achieve their theoretically expected full range of motion due to two practical limitations.

 First, a deadband is observed in the low-voltage region.
-This is primarily attributed to the initial static friction in the tendon-routing system and mechanical backlash at the joints, which require a minimum driving force from the actuator to initiate flexion.
+This is primarily attributed to the initial static friction in the tendon-routing system and to mechanical backlash at the joints, which together require a minimum driving force to initiate flexion.

-Second, the maximum joint angle achieved in practice is limited to approximately $30^\circ$, falling significantly short of the intended $90^\circ$ flexion.
-Although mechanical amplification is present, the effective driving force is restricted during operation.
-This limitation primarily arises from the friction within the tendon-routing system and the increased friction between the actuator packs as they contract.
-Consequently, the current actuators reach their force limits under the system's dynamic load before achieving their full motion.
+Second, the maximum joint angle is limited to approximately $30^\circ$, falling well short of the intended $90^\circ$ flexion.
+Beyond transmission losses from tendon-routing friction, we hypothesize that this constraint stems from a complex coupling effect caused by the high packing density of the actuator stacks within the human-sized forearm.
+Specifically, physical contact and volumetric bulging of adjacent contracting pouches increase inter-actuator mechanical resistance.
+This dense configuration likely induces lateral forces and minor misalignments along the routing channels, further amplifying the routing friction itself.
+Consequently, the actuators reach their force limit under these interwoven friction sources before full flexion is achieved.
+Future iterations will require isolated friction analyses to experimentally validate these underlying factors.